Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Direct stau production

 \subsubsection{Top quark background estimate}

-Events containing one or more top quarks also contribute significantly to the total background in the direct stau SRs at $7-30$\%.
-The Top quark background is estimated by using MC simulation normalized to data in a control region, $T$CR, which, like the $W$CR, contains one isolated muon and one medium $\tau$-lepton, but additionally requires a $b$-tagged jet.
-A validation region, $T$VR, is used to check the modelling of the Top quark background in events closer to the signal regions with two medium $\tau$-leptons and a $b$-tagged jet.
+Events containing one or more top quarks also contribute significantly to the total background in the Direct stau SRs at $7-30$\%.
+The top quark background is estimated by using MC simulation normalized to data in a control region, $T$CR, which, like the $W$CR, contains one isolated muon and one medium $\tau$-lepton, but additionally requires a $b$-tagged jet.
+A validation region, $T$VR, is used to check the modelling of the top quark background in events closer to the signal regions with two medium $\tau$-leptons and a $b$-tagged jet.
+The purity of the selection in top quark events is around $80-92$\% in the control and validation regions.
 The definitions of the $T$CR and $T$VR are shown in Table~\ref{tab:AllDScrvr_defDS}.